heptarch/heptarch.github.io/drafts/demon.md

 Ellen pauses.
 "Flashing light along Holborn.
 Some bounces back, some does not."
 The Duke looks puzzled.
 "As you did two years ago."
  Ellen continues: "Indeed.
 Now, however, lost light is recorded into the ethylene.
-Reflected light contains instructions to correct the old 'recordings'."
+Reflected light contains instructions to 'correct' the lost light from previous flashes."
 The Duke: "How?"
 "From transmission coefficients and phase shifts.
 They translate into carefully calibrated magnetic pulses on specific vats, though we've had to extend governor theory *quite* considerably to make sense of them."